Roasted Boneless Leg Of Lamb

 - Well-Done: 155°F (68.3 °C) to 165°F (73.8 °C) With well-done lamb, it is uniformly brown both inside and out.

-It’s important to keep in mind that the leg of lamb will continue to cook for a short while even after you have removed it from the oven.
+It’s important to remember that the lamb leg will continue to cook for a short while even after you have removed it from the oven.

 Therefore, I suggest taking it out of the oven when it’s at a temperature that is slightly lower than your desired temperature.
 This will help you achieve the perfect level of doneness.